Wayakuyee/super-smash-family-melee/README.md

-# super-smash-family-melee
+# Super Smash Family Melee
-A mobile fighting game for android (currently unplayable)
+A mobile fighting game for Android, available for devices with Android version 5.0 and above.